ToveneDushane/Updated-Chef-App/README.md

-Change Log — “Restaurant Menu App” (Updated Version with Drinks)
+Change Log — “Restaurant Menu App” (Updated Version)
 1. Added a new category: “Drinks”

 Before: The menu only had three courses — Starters, Mains, and Dessert